zecure/shadowd.zecure.org/content/documentation/integrity.md

 The integrity algorithm also uses a whitelisting approach.
 First it checks if the request has a rule.
 The term whitelist implies that every request requires a matching rule, otherwise it is considered a threat.
-If there is a rule the algorithm checks if the request has a digest for the corresponding algorithm.
+If there is a rule the algorithm checks if the request has a digest for it.
 Finally the algorithm tests if the digest of the request matches the digest of the rule.

 # Security